-Please note this walkthrough is for the new version of pfBlockerNG.
-Although the new version of pfBlockerNG is still in the development/experimental branch of pfSense firmware, I would suggest configuring it instead of the “stable” version… First, I was lucky enough to be a beta tester for this release and the number of changes are astounding.
+Please note this walkthrough is for the new devel version of pfBlockerNG.
+The pfBlockerNG-devel package is now in the standard list of available packages and no longer requires the development/experimental branch of pfSense firmware.
+Even though the package states “devel,” I have no issues using it in production.
+First, I was lucky enough to be a beta tester for this release and the number of changes are astounding.
 Second, the configuration is 10X easier.
 Last but not least, the package is extremely stable.
-All that said, if you are still leery about switching your pfSense to the development branch and you would rather follow the setup guide for the older version of pfBlockerNG, that older walkthrough is still available at the link below.
+All that said, if you are still leery about using a “development” package on your pfSense, the older version of this walkthrough is still available at the link below.

 << Old version of this pfBlockerNG DNSBL guide >>

 Block Ads & Malvertising on pfSense Using pfBlockerNG (DNSBL) – Old

 I love pfSense and if I could only install one package to enhance its capabilities, it is undoubtedly pfBlockerNG.
 It is the very first package I install after configuring a brand new pfSense and in some cases, it is the only one. pfBlockerNG is a pfSense package maintained by @BBcan177 (on Twitter).
 It’s worth mentioning that BBCan177 has a Patreon campaign where you can easily donate a few bucks to ensure he continues maintaining and adding to the package.
 If your using this in a production environment, I highly encourage you to donate. pfBlockerNG is an absolutely amazing package and I would argue a pfSense install is not complete without it.

 pfBlockerNG can add other security enhancements that I’ve discussed on this site such as blocking known bad IP addresses with blocklists (link below).
 If you don’t already have the blocklist functionality in place on your pfSense, I would strongly suggest adding it after you’re done with this walkthrough.